SendbotSoftware/HangboardApp/README.md

 2) Navigate into HangboardApp project
 3) Get latest node_modules (npm install OR sudo npm install)
 4) DEBUG=HangboardApp ./bin/www [this will fire up the server on port 3000]

+The server will need to get terminated and restarted every time changes are made to the code.
+For this reason, it's recommended that 'nodemon' is installed (sudo npm install -g nodemon), and used to fire up the server.

+5) nodemon ./bin/www